A Clinic Manager's Guide to HIPAA-Compliant AI Solutions

 Feb 15, 2026

 AI is transforming healthcare operations, but not all AI solutions are created equal when it comes to protecting patient information.
-Before implementing any AI tool in your practice, you need to understand what HIPAA compliance actually means and what to look for.
+Before implementing any AI tool in your practice, you need to understand what HIPAA-compliant AI solutions actually mean and what to look for.

 First, the basics: any AI system that handles Protected Health Information (PHI) must be HIPAA compliant.
 This includes appointment details, patient names, phone numbers, and any clinical information discussed during calls or messages.